-It doesn’t come with a chain, but does include a nose sprocket that provides excellent support.
-Also, it’s symmetrical, and designed to be reversed regularly, potentially doubling its lifespan.
-We tried it in a few different older chainsaws, and it resurrected the cutting power of each one.
+It doesn’t come with a chain but includes a nose sprocket that provides excellent support.
+Also, it’s symmetrical and designed to be reversed regularly, potentially doubling its lifespan.
+We tried it in a few older chainsaws, and it resurrected the cutting power of each one.

 6. Forester 20″ Chainsaw Bar & Chain for Stihl Chainsaws

 The bar is pretty thin and can bend easily if you’re not extra careful when using it.
-We also found that the chain dulls quickly, so you’ll need to know how to sharpen it or be prepared to replace it altogether however these forester chainsaw bars are still a good option.
+We also found that the chain dulls quickly, so you’ll need to know how to sharpen it or be prepared to replace it, but the Forester chainsaw bars are still a good option.

 Buyer’s Guide – How to Purchase the Best Aftermarket Chainsaw Bars

-This guide will take you through the whole process of replacing your chainsaw’s bar, from deciding whether you need a replacement to choosing the right one.
-Once we’re done here, you’ll be able to replace any bar guide on any chainsaw with confidence.
+This guide will take you through the process of replacing your chainsaw’s bar, from deciding whether you need a replacement to choosing the right one.
+Once we’re done here, you can confidently replace a bar guide on any chainsaw.

 Step 1: Decide if you need to replace the bar